 Because traditional oil-tempered garage door torsion springs have an oily residue owing to their oil-enabled manufacture, installers often leave dirty smudges from the springs on the doors, to the ire of the customer.
 Many technicians install about 6-8 spring systems per day on a tight schedule and need to keep moving with repair work.
 As such, they find little time to wipe up, though some take the time.
 Galvanization came about to address this common and vexing issue.

 Most in the garage door service industry, though, ably identify the problem with galvanized springs.
 Galvanizing weakens the spring.
 Anyone hammering a 16-penny galvanized nail knows metal weakening results from galvanization.
 And the results of galvanizing seem to prove no different with springs.
 Here is a shot of a galvanized spring from the Clopay EZ-Set system, now broken.
 Click to enlarge if necessary, and note the almost Fibonacci-style black line around the spring.
 Two curves in the line indicate a loss of two turns of tension at the point of breakage.

 Garage door owners, too, voice objections to galvanized springs because of high maintenance costs.
 Upon installation, one can count on an adjustment six months later, and then another at a similar interval.
 And so, the owner will need to “adjust” expectations when dealing with galvanized springs.

 And on the subject of lubrication, there is no case in which a newly-installed garage door spring should not be lubricated for protection against decay.
-Coated springs need to be lubricated, given the possible spottiness of coating coverage.
-Galvanized springs need oiling as well.
+Coated springs need to be lubricated, given the possible spottiness of coating coverage, and galvanized springs need oiling as well.
 DDM plans to show a video soon about the noisy results of not lubricating a galvanized spring.
-And yes, original oil-tempered springs could stand some additional rust-fighting lubricant once the springs are safely installed, of course with towel nearby.
+And yes, original oil-tempered springs could stand some additional rust-fighting lubricant once the springs are safely installed, of course, with a towel nearby.